- Enrollment for the fall semester begins in March and continues through the tenth day of classes.

 For classes taught in less than the regular semester, the official drop period shall be determined by the Registrar's office.

-If a student wishes to withdraw from one or more, but not all courses, he/she should seek the counsel of his/her advisor and obtain the properly signed forms.
+If a student wishes to withdraw from one or more, but not all courses, they should seek the counsel of their advisor and obtain the properly signed forms.
 The student must withdraw through the Office of the Registrar.
-If the student wishes to withdraw from all courses, he/she should contact the Office of the Registrar for information.
+If the student wishes to withdraw from all courses, they should contact the Office of the Registrar for information.

 If a student elects to withdraw from one or more classes after the official drop period and through the tenth week of a regular semester, the grade of "W" will be recorded on the transcript regardless of the student's academic standing in that class.
 Students must have their advisor sign the withdrawal form.